-- the type of wine: we intuitively sense that a Beaujolais won’t have the same evolution as a Pauillac.
+- the type of wine: we know that a Beaujolais won’t have the same evolution as a Pauillac.

 - the vintage: a good vintage will evolve more slowly than an average one.

-- the conditions of conservation: wines in a cellar with high temperature variations will evolve much more quickly than a wine stored at constant temperature around 14°C.
+- the storage conditions: wines in a cellar with high temperature variations will evolve much more quickly than a wine stored at constant temperature around 14°C.

 Note that in order to be relevant on determining the main phases of maturation by type of wine, let’s consider only wines made in good vintages and stored in good standard conditions (cellar between 12°C and 18°C).

-So over the years, how do red wines behave, how do their colour evolve and their aromas change?
+So over the years, how do red wines behave, how do their aromas change and their colour evolve?
 How do we perceive this evolution?
 Even though every palate is different, let’s get an overall understanding to the perception of wine ageing.

-Colour: a young red wine will almost always have a bright colour, varying of course, depending on the grape variety.
-A Pinot Noir from Burgundy will often display a light ruby colour whereas a Cabernet Sauvignon from Bordeaux or a Syrah from the Rhône will have an intense dark garnet colour with very often bluish violet notes on the rims.
+Colour: A young red wine will almost always have a bright colour, varying of course, depending on the grape variety.
+A Pinot Noir from Burgundy will often have a light ruby colour whereas a Cabernet Sauvignon from Bordeaux or a Syrah from the Rhône will have an intense dark garnet colour often with bluish violet notes on the rims.

-Nose: the primary aromas associated to the grape variety are clearly dominant at this stage and often tight with fermentation notes.
-This is when the wines display intense floral aromas, usually peony, violet and pink flowers and fruity notes as raspberry, blackcurrant, strawberry and blackberry.
-With wines aimed at ageing and that went through barrels, we can also note aromas of graphite (pencil lead) and wood (often vanilla).
+Nose: The primary aromas associated to the grape variety are clearly dominant at this stage and often tight with fermentation notes.
+This is when the wines give off intense floral aromas, usually peony, violet and pink flowers and fruity notes as raspberry, blackcurrant, strawberry and blackberry.
+With barrel-aged cellaring wines, you often also notice aromas of graphite (pencil lead) and wood (often vanilla).

-Mouth: in the childhood, we mostly find intense fruits, often appealing but usually not very complex, even for the finest wines.
-They usually display a dense mouthfeel with intense tannins.
-Silky sensation will give a good indication of the quality of the winemaking.
-At this stage, only amateurs with some experience will be able to distinguish whether the wine is for immediate pleasure or has a bright ageing potential and will thus be even better in a few years’ time.
+Mouth: In childhood, we mostly find intense fruits, which are pleasant but usually not very complex, even for the finest wines.
+They often have a dense mouthfeel with intense tannins.
+The ‘silkiness’ of a wine will give a good indication of the quality of the winemaking.
+At this stage, only wine enthusiasts with some experience will be able to distinguish whether the wine is for immediate pleasure or has a bright ageing potential and will thus be even better in a few years’ time.

-Nose: for wines without much ageing potential (less than ten years), the nose loses its primary aromas and becomes fuller with still a good presence of fruit but in a less exuberant form.
-Aromas are settling down.
-This is usually the time when the nose is the most attractive and intense.
-For the finest wines, this phase is sometimes more disappointing, as they tend to close down for a while with fruits that don’t express as well as before.
-We can perceive deep but slightly undisclosed notes like spicy liquorice.
-At this stage for wines with long ageing potential, we usually guess more than we perceive.
+Nose: For wines without much ageing potential (less than ten years), the nose loses its primary aromas and becomes fuller with still a good presence of fruit but in a less exuberant form.
+This is usually when the nose is the most attractive and intense.
+For the finest wines, this phase is sometimes more disappointing, as they tend to close up for a while with fruits that aren’t expressed as well as before.
+There are perceivably deep but subtle notes like spicy liquorice.

-Mouth: Very correlated to the nose feel.
-For the wines with little ageing potential, the mouth becomes rounder, fuller and more balanced.
-The fruit expresses fully, the wine is easy to appreciate and reaches its peak.
-For wines with long ageing potential, as per the nose, the fruit doesn’t express as well and the aromas are in general very discreet.
-The density, texture and silkiness of the tannins enable to assess the quality of the wine.
+Mouth: Very similar to the nose.
+For wines without much ageing potential, the mouth becomes rounder, fuller and more balanced.
+The fruit is fully expressed, the wine is easy to appreciate and reaches its peak.
+For wines with long ageing potential, on the nose, the fruit is expressed as well and the aromas are in general very discreet.
+The density, texture and silkiness of the tannins allow you to assess the quality of the wine.
 Opening the wine at least two hours before and using a carafe are highly recommended at this stage.
-This will somewhat accelerate the aging process and help the aromas to express fully.
+This will somewhat accelerate the aging process and help to fully express the aromas.

 Colour: Over the years, red wines go from intense and dark red to orange shades, vermilion, tiled or brick colours depending on the vintages, grape varieties and appellations.
-If it turns brown or has exceeded the mahogany hue, it has every chance to have already gone into its decline phase.
-Most wines with short ageing potential, reach maturity after about ten years and shouldn’t see their colours reach this shades.
+If it turns brown or has exceeded the mahogany hue, it may have already reached its peak.
+Most wines with short ageing potential reach maturity after about ten years and shouldn’t see their colours reach this shades.
 If they do, they will most probably have lost their luster and intensity.

-Nose: The first nose will give a first understanding of how more complex a great wine can be when drunk mature rather than during its childhood or youth.
-It is obviously difficult to measure pleasure as every palate has its own perception and an explosion of fruit in a young wines can provide a lot of pleasure, yet the complexity of aromas in a mature wine (cocoa, smoky notes, leather, humus, truffle…) is one of the great thing a wine lover will appreciate.
-Even a wine less inclined to ageing can offer wonderful notes as do great vintages of Morgon or Moulin-à-Vent after 15 years of age with typical aromas of wilted roses.
+Nose: The first nose offers an initial impression of how much you have to gain from drinking a wine mature rather than in its youth.
+It is obviously difficult to measure pleasure as every palate is different and an explosion of fruit in young wines can provide a lot of pleasure, yet the complexity of aromas in a mature wine (cocoa, smoky notes, leather, humus, truffle…) is something that all wine lovers appreciate.
+Even a wine less inclined to ageing can offer wonderful notes as do great vintages of Morgon or Moulin-à-Vent after 15 years of age, typically showing aromas of wilted roses.

-Mouth: When reaching this stage, wine display a more subtle mouthfeel: fruit notes become slightly more cooked and delicate aromas similar to those found on the nose can be perceived.
+Mouth: When reaching this stage, wines have a more subtle mouthfeel: fruit notes become slightly more cooked and delicate aromas similar to those on the nose shine through.
 The wine becomes more delicate, balanced and less straightforward.
-However, as the time diminishes the aromatic intensity of the fruit, wines that have undergone intense wood ageing will lose their initial balance and become dryer on the palate.
+However, as the time diminishes the aromatic intensity of the fruit, wines that have undergone intense oak-ageing will lose their initial balance and become dryer on the palate.